A University’s Role in Minimizing Disruption on Active Campus Construction Projects

 Estimated reading time: 2 minutes, 29 seconds.

-Identifying Critical Campus Events
+Identify Critical Campus Events

+In addition to day-to-day campus functions that need to continue during construction, it’s critical that your university also identify events that need special attention or accommodation.
 Compiling a detailed calendar of campus events and activities that might be impacted by construction as well as expectations for the event experience are critical to maintaining campus operations and staff, student, and fan experience.
 When establishing the disruption avoidance plan, construction managers can incorporate this information to create a phased program that accommodates events by either reducing or pausing activity if needed.
 If hosting an event or tour near an active construction site, alerting the construction manager in advance can ensure a presentable space, and even allow time for 4D modeling options and construction detour paths.

 Select a University Liaison